 Ian Thomson and Rob Adsett founded ThomsonAdsett in 1971.

 From a one-room studio in Brisbane, Australia, the practice grew steadily to become one of the 100 largest architecture firms in the world.
 Previously receiving many Architecture Awards, recently for the renovation/modernisation of the Deakin University.

 One of Australia’s largest practices, Hayball specialises in architecture, interior design and urban planning.

-Over 30 years, the company has had hundred of projects across Australia, South-East Asia and China – these vary from schools and universities, commercial developments and urban designs for entire suburbs.
+Over 30 years, the company has worked on projects across Australia, South-East Asia and China – these vary from schools and universities, commercial developments and urban designs for entire suburbs.

-Recently, the practice was won the Excellence in Timber Design in the 2014 Australian Timber Design Awards.
+Recently, the practice won the Excellence in Timber Design in the 2014 Australian Timber Design Awards.

 Questioning conventions and norms, DWP|Suters engage in thorough research and enquiry throughout the design process to generate unique ideas.